Updated: Mar 21

 the story of Ranger - a golden retriever whose pulmonary metastasis disappeared after receiving vaccine injections.

-According to Prof. Mamula, 5-6 dogs with osteosarcomain his study have experienced resolving of pulmonary metastasis.
+According to Prof. Mamula, a subset of dogs (5-6 dogs) with osteosarcomain his study have experienced resolving of pulmonary metastasis.
+His data will soon be published in a peer-reviewed journal.

 Lecture and Q&A - Professor Mark Mamula